Hail to the Thief: Music

 Hail to the Thief incorporates alternative rock, art rock, experimental rock and electronic rock.
-It features more conventional rock instrumentation and less digital manipulation than Radiohead's previous albums Kid A and Amnesiac; it makes prominent use of live drums, guitar and piano, and Yorke's voice was less manipulated with effects.
+It features more conventional rock instrumentation and less digital manipulation than Radiohead's previous albums Kid A and Amnesiac, with prominent use of live drums, guitar and piano, and Yorke's voice is less manipulated with effects.
+The Spin critic Will Hermes found that Hail to the Thief "seesaws between the chill of sequencers and the warmth of fingers on strings and keys".
 Rolling Stone said Hail to the Thief was "more tuneful and song-focused".
 Several tracks use the "Pixies-like" quiet-to-loud building of tension Radiohead had employed on previous albums.

 Though Yorke described Hail to the Thief as "very acoustic", he denied that it was a "guitar record".
-It retains electronic elements such as synthesisers, drum machines and sampling, and Yorke and Jonny Greenwood are credited for "laptop".
+It retains electronic elements such as synthesisers, drum machines and sampling.
 Selway said the combination of rock and electronic music covered "the two hemispheres of the Radiohead brain".
-The Spin critic Will Hermes found that Hail to the Thief "seesaws between the chill of sequencers and the warmth of fingers on strings and keys".
 Radiohead saw Hail to the Thief as a "sparkly, shiny pop record.
 Clear and pretty."
-O'Brien felt the album captured a new "swaggering" sound, with "space and sunshine and energy".The opening track, "2 + 2 = 5" is a rock song that builds to a loud climax.
+O'Brien felt it captured a new "swaggering" sound, with "space and sunshine and energy".
+He said it was "less cerebral and more physical", with more of the "punky adolescent energy" of their second record, The Bends (1995).
+In 2025, Rolling Stone described Hail to the Thief as Radiohead's "most punk album", with a "linear hard-rocking momentum unlike anything else in their catalog".
+It is Radiohead's longest album.
+The opening track, "2 + 2 = 5", is a rock song that builds to a loud climax.
 "Sit Down.
 Stand Up", an electronic song, was influenced by the jazz musician Charles Mingus.
 "Sail to the Moon" is a lullaby-like piano ballad with shifting time signatures.
-The lyrics allude to the Biblical story of Noah's Ark, and was written "in five minutes" for Yorke's infant son Noah.
+The lyrics allude to the Biblical story of Noah's Ark, and was written "in five minutes" for Yorke's infant son, Noah.
 "Backdrifts" is an electronic song about "the slide backwards that's happening everywhere you look".

-"Go to Sleep" begins with an acoustic guitar riff described by the bassist, Colin Greenwood, as "1960s English sort of folk".
-"Where I End and You Begin" is a rock song with "walls" of ondes Martenot and rhythm section influenced by New Order.
+"Go to Sleep" begins with an acoustic guitar riff that the bassist, Colin Greenwood, likened to 1960s English folk music.
+"Where I End and You Begin" is a rock song with "walls" of ondes Martenot and a rhythm section influenced by New Order.
 According to Yorke, "We Suck Young Blood" is a "slave ship tune" with a free jazz break, and is "not to be taken seriously".
 With ill-timed, "zombie-like" handclaps, the song satirises Hollywood culture and its "constant desire to stay young and fleece people, suck their energy".